icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Built Environment

 - [CityGML](https://www.ogc.org/standards/citygml) - The CityGML standard defines a conceptual model and exchange format for the representation, storage and exchange of virtual 3D city models.
-It enables an interdiciplinary common operating platform for civic systems.
+It enables an interdisciplinary common operating platform for civic systems.
-- [LBCS](https://www.planning.org/lbcs/standards/) - The [American Planning Assoication's](https://www.planning.org/) Land Based Classification Standards classifies land uses across five dimensions (Activity, Function, Structure, Site, and Ownership).
+- [LBCS](https://www.planning.org/lbcs/standards/) - The [American Planning Association's](https://www.planning.org/) Land Based Classification Standards classifies land uses across five dimensions (Activity, Function, Structure, Site, and Ownership).
 - [DTDL](https://github.com/Azure/opendigitaltwins-building) - The Digital Twins Definition Language is the language by which developers can define the language of the entities they expect to use in their topologies.
-- [BLDS](https://github.com/open-data-standards/permitdata.org/wiki/Core-Permits-Dataset-Requirements) - The BLDS data standard is a collaborative effort by civic technology companies, governments and other interested partiesto create a shared data specification for building and construction permit data.
+- [BLDS](https://github.com/open-data-standards/permitdata.org/wiki/Core-Permits-Dataset-Requirements) - The BLDS data standard is a collaborative effort by civic technology companies, governments and other interested parties to create a shared data specification for building and construction permit data.
 - [HouseFacts](https://sites.google.com/site/housefactsdatastandard/home) - The House Facts data standard is a uniform format for reporting government data on the operation, safety, and performance of residential buildings.
 - [IFC](https://technical.buildingsmart.org/standards/ifc/) - IFC is a standardized, digital description of the built environment, including buildings and civil infrastructure.
 It is an open, international standard (ISO 16739-1:2018).